Time to heal

-Ontario’s vocational rehabilitation program (now “work transition”) has undergone many changes in recent years, particularly under the 1998 Workplace Safety and Insurance Act (Bill 99).
-The new Board outsourced to the private sector its retraining services for those unable to return to their previous employer (Labour Market Re-entry program).
+Ontario’s vocational rehabilitation program (now “work transition”) has undergone many changes including outsourcing to the private sector its retraining services for those unable to return to their previous employer (Labour Market Re-entry program).
 Its many problems were made public in the Toronto Star’s 2009 report “A jobs program that fails” and Ontario Ombudsman investigation of private career colleges.

 They also called on the Board to take steps to address:

 - the special needs of more vulnerable workers (those injured while working in non-unionized workplaces, often in temporary or precarious jobs)

 - continued access to retraining and loss of earnings benefits if employment relationships break down

 Why a supportive work environment matters

 Goodwill and trust in the workplace by employer and co-workers are key to a successful return to work.
 Suspicion of the legitimacy of an injury, resentment over job accommodations, myths that workers with disabilities are less productive or will be more costly or affect experience rating – all can add stress and be a barrier to recovery.
 Returning workers, if feeling pressured to constantly “prove” they are pulling their weight, also run the risk of physical re-injury.

 - Institute for Work & Health.
 2020 Feb.
 “Poorer Post-Injury Experiences Lead to Worse RTW Outcomes for Psychological Claimants.”
 At Work 99 (Winter)